denten-books/plain-text/3-format.md

 output---sorting and commenting---to learn how to classify information autonomously and to curate content that better suits our predilections.
 Deep neural networks mimic the brain to build models of human behavior.
-These models are notoriously difficult to interpret, as they are not themselves meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
+These models are notoriously difficult to interpret as they are not themselves meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
 A vast archive of texts written by machines and for machines supports the tiny by comparison corpus of human-compatible literature.

 Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.